jjjk45/acrobat-pro-pdf-timesheet-calculation-scripts/README.md

 - Scripts are designed for **Adobe Acrobat Pro**, not just Acrobat Reader.
 - Use plain text editors when copying scripts to avoid hidden characters that break Acrobat.
-- The Math.round implementation for quarter hours causes anything within 7 minutes of a quarter hour to be counted as one.
+- The Math.round() implementation for quarter hours causes anything within 7.5 minutes of a quarter hour to be counted as one.
 For example, both 1:30 to 1:53 and 1:30 to 2:07 are counted as .5 hours total.

-## To Do

-- Update sample timesheet with fixed scripts

----